assumptionsofphysics/assumptionsofphysics.github.io/_problems/019-InnerProducts.md

 to the geometrical (and therefore physical) assumptions.

 Another issue is that, mathematically, these are usually treated as different subjects.
-We believe is useful to see them as variation of a general theme, so that one can build a more general intuition for the tools that are common (i.e. all of differential topology, linear algebra, ...).
+We believe is useful to see them as variations of a general theme, so that one can build a more general intuition for the tools that are common (i.e. all of differential topology, linear algebra, ...).